 Bourn Hall offers a range of fertility diagnostic services.

 Fertility tests are available within a package or as individual tests and are available without a GP referral.
 You don’t need to have been trying to get pregnant, there is no waiting list and you will get your results within six weeks.
-These self-funded services are currently on offer at all our clinics for half price, starting at £200 for a mini-check for a couple.

 With a GP referral